pam-exchange/SymantecPAM-PAMUser/docs/AI-PAMUser-Breakglass.md

 ![TargetAccount - PAM User](/docs/images/BG-TargetAccount-User-1.png)

-On the **Password** tab, enable synchronization for both PAM and the endpoint.
+On the '**Password**' tab, enable synchronization for both PAM and the endpoint.

-On the **PAM User** tab, set the account type to `PAM User` and select the ApiKey created for the user as the master account.
+On the '**PAM User**' tab, set the account type to `PAM User` and select the ApiKey created for the user as the master account.

 ![TargetAccount - PAM User](/docs/images/BG-TargetAccount-User-2.png)